Here is another great blog from Andrea Simon. It’s a great example of how a brave leader used a crisis to spur dramatic change.

 A second theme that kept popping up was the tremendous pride the faculty felt in how they taught their students to “teach how students learn.”
 And still, a third theme, expressed by the students, was a yearning to “belong.”
 They strongly wanted to feel a part of what was becoming the college’s new message: “The Centenary Experience: An Education Designed Around You.”

 Once we’d found the story, we needed to tell it loudly and well.

 As things began to shift in a positive direction at Centenary — new buildings, new faculty, new programs for non-traditional (adult) students — so did the values, beliefs, and behavior — the culture — of the institution.
 Day by day, Centenary was being rebuilt in both a physical and cultural sense.

 So how could we take the essence of what the administration, faculty, and students were already living and create messaging that captured the story?

 First, we settled on the message (“The Centenary Experience: An Education Designed Around You”).
 Then we figured out how to make it come alive.
 And by the way, how we did it easily applies to any business that needs to communicate a new brand strategy – even its current strategy — and move forward for growth.

 When branding your company, product or service, there must be a common thread.

 In everything we did to build Centenary’s brand persona, we asked ourselves, “How is this heightening understanding of why Centenary is a college education students should consider?”
-By staying true to the core brand message — “The Centenary Experience: An Education Designed Around You” — we successfully repositioned this stalled, little-known academic institution as a nationally-recognized, independent college that taught you the way you best learned and successfully prepared students for careers after college.By staying true to the core brand message we successfully repositioned this stalled, little-known… Click To Tweet
+By staying true to the core brand message — “The Centenary Experience: An Education Designed Around You” — we successfully repositioned this stalled, little-known academic institution as a nationally-recognized, independent college that taught you the way you best learned and successfully prepared students for careers after college.By staying true to the core brand message we successfully repositioned this stalled, little-known academic institution as a nationally-recognized, independent college.
+Click To Tweet

 What can you learn from Centenary College for your business?